SushiLab/IMB_Amplicon_Pipeline/README.md

 In this step we:

-1. trim a predefined number of bases from the end of every sequence - As many as possible so that we can still merge the reads
+1. Trim a predefined number of bases from the end of every sequence - As many as possible so that we can still merge the reads.
-2. perform quality control.
+2. Perform quality control.
 Removing sequences where the number of estimated errors is > X where X is a predefined setting (see below).

 ### Error learning - `dada2`